 - Minimize lateness of editions’ delivery: editions should arrive at the delivery site before a specific date to deliver to subscribers on time.

 - Minimize the preparation time between two editions on the same press.

 - Minimize the distance traveled by the editions between the printing and delivery sites.

 - Balance the workload between presses: the number of editions and quantities printed and the total printing times should be similar.

-Thanks to the unique modeling features offered by LocalSolver, namely list variables, the Ouest-France production scheduling problem was straightforward to model.
-Then, the state-of-the-art optimization algorithms inside LocalSolver allow solving the problem in minutes of running time, despite the 6 objectives to optimize in lexicographic order.
+Thanks to the unique modeling features offered by LocalSolver, namely list variables, Ouest-France‘s production scheduling problem was straightforward to model.
+Then, the state-of-the-art optimization algorithms inside LocalSolver allow solving the problem in minutes of running time, despite the six objectives to optimize in lexicographic order.